sirca/bdkd_datastore/datastore/README.md

 ## About

-BDKD Datastore is being developed by [SIRCA](http://www.sirca.org.au/) as part of the Big Data Knowledge Discovery (BDKD) project funded by [SIEF](http://www.sief.org.au).
+BDKD Datastore has been developed by [SIRCA](http://www.sirca.org.au/) as part of the Big Data Knowledge Discovery (BDKD) project funded by [SIEF](http://www.sief.org.au).

 ## Install